smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 ### Percolator Bong

-Although all bongs percolate your smoke through the use of water, percolator bongs host diffusion devices, or percs.
+Although all bongs percolate your smoke through the use of water, percolator bongs have diffusion devices, or percs.

 These percs are usually made from glass and are welded in a water chamber of the bong.